-DEVELOPMENT OF GUIDELINES FOR EATING FISH FROM ALONDRA PARK LAKE
+DEVELOPMENT OF GUIDELINES FOR EATING FISH FROM SENATOR WASH RESERVOIR

 The OEHHA fish advisory process considers the health benefits of fish consumption as well as the risk from exposure to the chemical contaminants found in fish.
-Benefits are included in the advisory process because there is considerable evidence and scientific consensus that fish should be part of a healthy, well-balanced diet.
+Benefits are included in the advisory process because there is considerable evidence and scientific consensus that fish should be part of a healthy well-balanced diet.
 Fish contain many nutrients that are important for general health and, in particular, help promote optimal growth and development of babies and young children, and may reduce the incidence of heart disease in adults (FDA/US EPA, 2017; American Heart Association, 2016; OEHHA, 2008; Institute of Medicine, 2007; Kris-Etherton et al., 2002).
-Fish are a significant source of the specific omega-3 fatty acids, docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), thought to be associated with these beneficial health effects (USDA/USDHHS, 2015; Weaver et al., 2008).
+Fish are a significant source of the beneficial omega-3 fatty acids, docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) (USDA/USDHHS, 2020; Weaver et al., 2008).

-The 2015-2020 US Dietary Guidelines recommend that 1) the general population "consume eight or more ounces per week (less for young children)" of a variety of seafood7 "for the total package of nutrients that seafood provides, including its EPA and DHA content" and 2) "women who are pregnant or breastfeeding should consume at least eight and up to twelve ounces of a variety of seafood per week from choices that are lower in methylmercury" (USDA/USDHHS, 2015).
+The US Department of Agriculture (USDA) recommends "including at least 8 ounces of cooked seafood8 per week.
+Young children need less, depending on their age and calorie needs" (MyPlate.gov).
+According to the 2020-2025 Dietary Guidelines, "women who are pregnant or lactating should consume at least 8 and up to 12 ounces of a variety of seafood per week from choices that are lower in methylmercury" (USDA/USDHHS, 2020).
+Additionally, "based on FDA and EPA's advice, depending on body weight, some women should choose seafood lowest in methylmercury or eat less seafood than the amounts in the Healthy U.S.-Style Dietary Pattern" (USDA/USDHHS, 2020).
+For more-detailed information, see USDA/USDHHS (2020) and other USDA MyPlate.gov materials.
 The particular fish that people eat is an important factor in determining the net beneficial effects of fish consumption.
 For example, studies have shown that children of mothers who ate low-mercury fish during pregnancy scored better on cognitive tests compared to children of mothers who did not eat fish or ate high-mercury fish (Oken et al., 2005 and 2008).
 Accordingly, because of the high mercury content of certain fish species, the US Food and Drug Administration (FDA) and the US Environmental Protection Agency recommend that women who are pregnant (or might become pregnant) or breastfeeding, and young children avoid consuming shark, swordfish, tilefish (Gulf of Mexico), bigeye tuna, marlin, orange roughy, and king mackerel (FDA/US EPA, 2017).

-In order to address the potential health concerns associated with exposure to contaminants in sport fish, OEHHA has established ATLs for chemicals that are known to accumulate in the edible tissues of fish.
+To address the potential health concerns associated with exposure to contaminants in sport fish, OEHHA has established ATLs for chemicals that are known to accumulate in the edible tissues of fish.
 ATLs consider both the toxicity of the chemical and potential benefits of eating fish.
-OEHHA uses the ATLs to determine the maximum number of servings per week that consumers can eat, for each species and at each location, to limit their exposure to these contaminants.
+OEHHA uses the ATLs to determine the maximum number of servings per week that consumers should eat, for each species and at each location, to limit their exposure to these contaminants.
 Consumers can use OEHHA's guidance when choosing which fish and how much to eat as part of an overall healthy diet.